jeffsdac/jeffsdac/README.md

 Junior Software developer

-My conforts stacks are: React and Django
+My conforts stacks are: React and Springboot

 <!--
 **jeffsdac/jeffsdac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.